 9: Keep Checking Your Flies

-Always keep close attention to your dry flies and in-between a few cast always check your fly.
+Always keep close attention to your dry flies and in between a few casts always check your fly.
 You are looking at the condition for hackle damage and properly positioned wings.
 If everything still looks ok add a small amount of floatant and carry on fishing.
 If the fly looks damaged in any way change the fly to one with a better presentation.

 10: Never Underestimate the Twitch